-CARCIERI V. NORTON (No. 03-2647) - On January 9, 2007, an en banc panel of the U.S. Court of Appeals for the First Circuit heard oral arguments in Carcieri v.
+CARCIERI V. KEMPTHORNE (No. 03-2647) - On July 20, 2007, the en banc panel of the U.S. Court of Appeals for the First Circuit issued a 4-2 opinion in Carcieri v.
 Kempthorne, a case that began as a broad challenge to the Secretary's authority to take land into trust on behalf of Indians and Indian tribes.
-The First Circuit focused on two issues: (1) whether the Rhode Island Settlement Act implicitly precludes the acquisition of any additional new trust lands by the Secretary in the State of Rhode Island, or implicitly restricts any such acquisition of trust lands to be subject to state civil and criminal laws and jurisdiction; and (2) whether section 5 of the Indian Reorganization Act applies only to tribes that were "recognized Indian tribes now under federal recognition" in 1934, thus excluding the Narragansett Tribe and any other tribe administratively recognized after 1934 from the benefits of the IRA, including eligibility to have land taken into trust.
+In its 80-page opinion, the First Circuit upheld the Secretary's authority to take land into trust on behalf of the Narragansett Tribe and rejected all of the state's arguments, including: (1) Section 5 of the Indian Reorganization Act (IRA) is an unconstitutional delegation of legislative authority, violates the 10th Amendment and violates the Enclave Clause of the U.S. Constitution; (2) Section 5 of the IRA applies only to tribes that were "recognized Indian tribes now under federal recognition" in 1934, thus excluding the Narragansett Tribe and any other tribe administratively recognized after 1934 from the benefits of the IRA; and (3) the Rhode Island Settlement Act implicitly precludes the acquisition of any additional new trust lands by the Secretary in the State of Rhode Island, or implicitly restricts any such acquisition of trust lands to be subject to state civil and criminal laws and jurisdiction.

-The Tribal Supreme Court Project has been in contact and has coordinated strategy with the attorneys for the Narragansett Indian Tribe and the United States throughout the appeals process.
+The Tribal Supreme Court Project worked closely with the attorneys for the Narragansett Indian Tribe and the United States throughout the appeals process.
 The Project prepared and filed a supplemental brief in this case on behalf of NCAI and a number of individual Indian tribes.
 Ian Gershengorn, Jenner & Block, provided pro bono counsel on behalf of amici and effectively argued the case before the en banc panel of the First Circuit.
 Highlighting the significance of this case, a group of Attorney Generals representing ten states previously submitted an amicus brief making arguments that could affect many tribes.
 This is clearly part of a coordinated strategy by these States to mount more significant legal challenges to the acquisition of trust land for the benefit of Indians and Indian tribes.
-Significant tribal interests are at stake, yet no Indian tribe is a party to the litigation - it is solely between the State of Rhode Island and the Secretary of the Interior.